Solar Energy For Emerging Markets: Generating Income With The Sun Exchange

 - 20 years lease term

-The Knysna Primary School is a very typical and representative project offered by the Sun Exchange.
+The Nhimbe Fresh project is a very typical and representative project offered by the Sun Exchange.
 To me, this is a real win-win-win for everyone involved.
-You help the school, you help education, you support the local workforce, and you support clean energy and the Living Planet vision with it.
-On top of all of that an almost 12% IRR, which makes it a super attractive investment opportunity.
+You help the farmers, you help local economies, you support the local workforce, and you support clean energy and the Living Planet vision with it.
+On top of all of that the IRR is over 13%, which makes it a super attractive investment opportunity.
 It is above my average IRR across my whole portfolio.

 Remember, if you use one of my affiliate links to register at the Sun Exchange and buy solar cells, you'll get one cell for free.